Next, choose a time

 Quinoa and buckwheat

 Quinoa and buckwheat are fantastic sources of plant-based protein.
 That’s because they contain all nine essential amino acids, making them a ‘complete’ protein.
-Quinoa is also incredibly versatile and can be used in salads, as a side dish instead of rice, in stuffed peppers, or even in breakfast dishes like porridge.
+Quinoa is also incredibly versatile and can be used in salads, as a side dish instead of rice, in stuffed capsicums, or even in breakfast dishes like porridge.
 Its subtle, nutty flavour and fluffy texture make it a delightful addition to meals, appealing to the whole family.

 Their quick cooking time under 20 minutes and versatility make them perfect for a quick dinner or batch-cooking and freezing.